 HADES is making knitwear punk again

 When I sit down with the HADES founder, it’s just in the wake of the internet’s boyfriend, none other than Paul Mescal, wearing their Narcissus cardigan while doing promo for Gladiator II.
-I would say it’s a “pinch me” moment, but take a little peruse around the internet, and you’ll see that HADES has many-a celeb fan.
+I would say it’s a “pinch me” moment, but trawl the internet and you’ll see that HADES has many-a celeb fan.
 Chatting with Cassie, it’s clear to see why.
 They’re doing something rather special.

 Amber Rawlings: The Dada movement was all about shaking things up.
 What made you think, “Yeah, let’s put that on a jumper”?